 There are several ways to justify this; due to Lowered Monster Difficulty, the current villain usually Forgot To Level Grind while the heroes are out collecting Twenty Bear Asses and are Gonna Fly Now thereby outclassing him.
 This at least provides an in-story explanation for the Lamarckian evolution of evil from one bad guy to the next.
 In some cases the Big Bad the heroes defeated last time was actually a mere member of a powerful organization.
 The others can show up to avenge their fallen comrade, so now we have the previous big bad times two or more.
+One of the more realistic possibilities, albeit one that's hard to justify in many stories, is a tournament structure, where the opponents become more formidable the closer the heroes get to the championship.
 In a series centering around military technology this can be explained by technological progress.
 The heroes will get new weapons, strategies, and better technology, but so will the enemy.

 Another downside of this trope is viewers who get into a show later may find early villains lame by comparison when they go back to catch up - "Pshaw — we're supposed to be worried about this guy?
 He can't even blow up a galaxy!"
 Villain Decay can be used to soften this blow; if the Big Bad ends the season a lot lamer than he started, the next season's enemy doesn't have to actually be any stronger to give the impression of an increasing level of tension.